-Former treasurer, Scott Morrison is Australia’s new Prime Minister, replacing Malcolm Turnbullt who stepped down after three years following a bitter tussle in the leadership of the Liberal Party.
+Former treasurer, Scott Morrison is Australia’s new Prime Minister, replacing Malcolm Turnbull who stepped down after three years following a bitter tussle in the Liberal Party leadership.

 ScoMo the Regular Joe